kubernauts/parameterizer/README.md

 ## Install

 For now we do not provide binaries so you'll need to have [Go](https://golang.org/dl/) installed to use the `krm` CLI tool.
-We've been testing it using `go1.9.2 darwin/amd64`.
+We've been testing it using `go1.9.2 darwin/amd64` and `go version go1.10 darwin/amd64`.

 To build `krm` from source, do the following:

 ```
 $ go get github.com/kubernauts/parameterizer/cli/krm